Really-Simple-Plugins/wp-consent-level-api/readme.txt

 With this plugin, all supporting plugins can use the same set of methods to read and register the current consent category, allowing consent management plugins and other plugins to work together, improving compliancy.

 WARNING: the plugin itself is not handling consent.
-It will show you how many plugins you have without Consent API support, and will improve compliancy on your site by ensuring a smooth communication between cookie banner plugins and plugins that process user data.
+It will show you how many plugins you have without Consent API support, and will improve compliancy on your site by ensuring a smooth communication between cookie banner plugins and plugins that place cookies or track user data.

 = What problem does this plugin solve? =
 Currently it is possibly for a consent management plugin to block third party services like Facebook, Google Maps, Twitter, etc. But if a WordPress plugin places a PHP cookie, a consent management plugin cannot prevent this.

-Secondly, there are plugins that integrate the data processing code on the clientside in javascript files that, when blocked, break the site.
+Secondly, there are plugins that integrate the tracking code on the clientside in javascript files that, when blocked, break the site.
 Or, if such a plugin's javascript is minified, causing the URL to be unrecognizable, it won't get detected by an automatic blocking script.

-Lastly, the blocking approach requires a list of all types of URL's that process user data.
+Lastly, the blocking approach requires a list of all types of URL's that tracks data.
 A generic API where plugins adhere to can greatly facilitate a webmaster in getting a site compliant.

-= Does usage of this API prevent third party services from tracking user data? = Primary this API is aimed at compliant first party user data processing by WordPress plugins.
+= Does usage of this API prevent third party services from tracking user data? = Primary this API is aimed at compliant first party cookies or tracking by WordPress plugins.
 If such a plugin triggers for example Facebook, usage of this API will be of help.
 If a user embeds a facebook iframe, a blocking tool is needed that initially disables the iframe and or scripts.

 Third party scripts have to blocked by blocking functionality in a consent management plugin.
 To do this in core would be to intrusive, and is also not applicable to all users: only users with visitors from opt in regions such as the European Union require such a feature.
 Such a feature also has a risk of breaking things.
 Additionally, blocking these and showing a nice placeholder, requires even more sophisticated code, all of which should in my opinion not be part of WordPress core, for the same reasons.